 One of the trickier questions when suing a city is who to name in the lawsuit.
 Nevada law can be confusing on the issue.
 On the one hand, Nevada law 41.0337 seems to suggest that you must name the city in order to name any employee.

 On the other hand, Nevada law 41.03475 says that you can’t recover a judgment against the city for actions that are outside of the employee’s scope of employment.
 It’s important to work carefully to make sure you bring your case against the right person or entity.
-Adam S. Kutner & Associates can help you determine who to name in your case.
+Adam S. Kutner, Injury Attorneys can help you determine who to name in your case.

 Limitations on Damages